Book of the Month

-Shared reading is a collaborative reading experience that allows all students to participate in reading grade-level texts with fluency and confidence.
+Shared reading is a fun and collaborative whole-class experience that allows all students to participate in reading grade-level texts with fluency and confidence.

 This unique approach engages even the most reluctant readers in lively, fast-paced lessons that build the reservoir of language and skills that are essential for reading and writing success.

-Grumpy Rhino also offers authentic, embedded support for social-emotional learning with a storyline that helps children recognize and build the key competencies of teamwork, sharing, gratitude, managing emotions, and recognizing social supports.
+It also offers authentic, embedded support for social-emotional learning with a storyline that helps children learn to manage anxiety by focusing on problem-solving.

 A five-day lesson plan and teaching panels built into every book help teachers take advantage of every opportunity to support comprehension, vocabulary, fluency, phonemic awareness, phonics skills, and social-emotional learning by focusing on a different literacy strand each day.

 Read the text aloud and use authentic, text-based discussion to support comprehension, oral language, and social-emotional learning.